Ahmadiyya in Spain

 Ahmadiyya is an Islamic branch in Spain, under the spiritual leadership of the caliph in London.
 The earliest history of the Community in Spain dates back to the period of the Second Caliph, when Malik Mohammad Sharid Gujrati, a missionary of the Community, arrived in Madrid on March 10, 1936.
 However, in the same year the Spanish Civil War broke out forcing Gujrati to abandon the country.
 Missionary efforts commenced once again following the Second World War, in 1946 when Karam Ilahi Zafar was sent by the caliph.
 The Basharat Mosque in Pedro Abad, built by the Ahmadiyya in the 1980s is the first mosque to be built in Spain since the Fall of Granada and the end of Muslim rule at the end of the 15th century.
 Today there are two purpose-built Ahmadi Muslim mosques and roughly 500 adherents in Spain.

 History

 Early contact

-The history of the Ahmadiyya Muslim Community can be traced to the 1930s, when during the era of the Second Caliphate; Malik Mohammad Sharid Gujrati arrived in Madrid on March 10, 1936.
+In the 1930s, during the era of the Second Caliphate, Malik Mohammad Sharid Gujrati arrived in Madrid on March 10, 1936.
 A Community consisting of five Ahmadi Muslims was said to have been established, among whom the first convert was Count Antonio Logothete.
-He later adopted the name Ghulam Ahmad.
-His wife adopted the name Amina.
-However, in the same year the Spanish Civil War broke out between the Republicans, the Second Spanish Republic, and the Nationalists.
-As a consequence of the state of anarchy which had been created, Gujrati was forced to leave the country and the Community became dormant.
+He later adopted the name Ghulam Ahmad and his wife adopted the name Amina.
+That year the Spanish Civil War broke out between the Republicans, the Second Spanish Republic, and the Nationalists.
+As a consequence Gujrati had to leave the country and the Community became dormant.